 Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Operating credit facilities.
-The Charter Operating credit facilities, along with our indentures, contain certain restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide annual audited financial statements with an unqualified opinion from our independent auditors.
-As of March 31, 2006, our potential availability under our credit facilities, and we expect to remain in compliance with those covenants for the next twelve months.
-As of March 31, 2006, our potential availability under our credit facilities totaled approximately \$904 million, although the actual availability at that time was only \$516 million because of limits imposed by covenant restrictions.
-However, pro forma for the completion of the credit facility refinancing discussed above, our potential availability under our credit facilities as of March 31, 2006 would have been approximately \$1.3 billion, although actual covenanted availability of \$516 million would remain unchanged.
-Continued access to our credit facilities is subject to our remaining in compliance with these covenants ited to our operating performance.
+The Charter Operating credit facilities, along with our indentures, contain cretarin restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide annual audited financial statements with an unqualified opinion from our independent auditors.
+As of March 31, 2006, we are in compliance with the covenants under our independent auditors.
+As of March 31, 2006, we are in compliance with the sot twelve months.
+As of March 31, 2006, our potential availability at that time was only \$516 million because of limits imposed by covenant restrictions.
+However, pro forma for the completion of the credit facilities as of March 31, 2006 would have been approximately \$1.3 billion, although actual availability under our credit facilities as of March 31, 2006 would have been approximately \$1.3 billion, although actual availability of \$516 million would remain unchanged.
+Continued access to our credit facilities is subject to our remaining in compliance with these covenants, including covenants field our operating performance.
 If any events of non-compliance occur, funding under the credit facilities may not be available and defaults on some or potentially all of our debt obligations could occur.
-An event of default under any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our other debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.
+An event of default under any of our debt instruments could result on four payment obligations under that debt and, under cretaria creative and creating increasing in consolidated financial consolidated financial contains.